George Floyd protests in Rhode Island: Westerly

 On June 5, around 50 people gathered on the steps of the post office to peacefully protest.

 Woonsocket

 On June 3, a group of protesters in Woonsocket gathered with the Police Chief outside the police station demanding change.
 The protest was held by the Woonsocket Alliance to Champion Hope, also known as The Watch Coalition.
-Protestors also marched, chanted and carried signs though the town.
+Protesters also marched, chanted and carried signs though the town.